 Housed under the School of Natural Sciences, the Math Lab provides free tutoring services to students enrolled in lower division math courses up to Calculus II.
 We’ll work with you to build self-confidence in math and become a more independent learner.

 We encourage you to visit the lab to study, complete homework assignments and ask questions.
 You can drop-in for free tutoring any time we’re open.
 We hope you’ll visit us early and often.

-The Math Lab has moved online for the Fall 2020 semester.
+The Math Lab has moved online for the Spring 2021 semester.
 Visit our virtual lab.
 Use your SEU Zoom account to enter, the password is 'mathseu'.
 To use separate tutoring rooms in our lab, you must use a downloaded version of Zoom and not the web browser.
 Please share both your video and audio when using our lab.
 Here's a quick tutorial on how the online Math Lab works.

 We welcome hearing about your tutoring experience.
 Please share your anonymous feedback.

 Please note: Our hours differ for Calculus II students.
 The Math Lab is available to assist Calculus II students the following times (through Friday 4/30/2020):

 We tutor Math 0309 Basic Mathematics, Math 1312 Quantitative Reasoning, Math 1314 College Algebra, Math 1324 Math for Business, Math 2312 Precalculus, Math 2314 Calculus I and Math 2314 Calculus II*. (*Not all of our tutors can help with Calculus II.)
 We do not tutor any statistics courses at this time.